GB 6675.3-2025 Safety of toys - Part 3: Flammability

 toys constructed from fabric and/or polymer sheets and films that are intended to fully or almost fully enclose a child

-Note 1 to entry: Tents, puppet theatres, wigwams, tepees and play tunnels are examples of toys intended to be entered by a child (see A.5).
+Note: Tents, puppet theatres, wigwams, tepees and play tunnels are examples of toys intended to be entered by a child (see A.5).

 3.17